Exemplar-Free Continual Learning for State Space Models: Introduction

 \paragraph{Our Contribution.} A key property of SSMs, as we will show shortly, is their invariance in system representations~\cite{Afsari2013LDSAlign, ravichandran2012categorizing}.
 This allows us to describe an SSM model using its extended observability subspace~\cite{de2002subspace, ravichandran2012categorizing}.
-The extended observability subspace provides a global and structured representation of an SSM, capturing its full long-term behavior through an infinite unrolling of the system’s response.
+The extended observability subspace provides a structured representation of an SSM, capturing its complete behavior through an infinite unrolling of the system’s response.

-To work with extended observability subspaces, we resort to the geometry of the Grassmann manifold, which is the natural choice for analyzing subspaces~\cite{de2002subspace, turaga2011statistical, Afsari2013LDSAlign}.
-However, since the extended observability subspace belongs to an infinite-dimensional Grassmannian, direct distance computations are far from trivial.
+To work with extended observability subspaces, we adopt the geometry of the Grassmann manifold~\cite{huang2016sparse}, which is the natural choice for analyzing subspaces.
+Such modeling captures the system representations' invariance by identifying all orthonormal bases spanning the same subspace as a single point, and endows the space with a smooth manifold structure~\cite{de2002subspace, turaga2011statistical, Afsari2013LDSAlign}.
+However, since the extended observability subspace belongs to an infinite-dimensional Grassmannian, direct distance computation is far from trivial.
 We address this challenge by demonstrating that, for SSMs, computing distances on the infinite Grassmannian is tractable, significantly reducing the computational complexity of our algorithm.
-By solving the computation challenges, this allows us to leverage the infinite observability subspace of the SSM to retain the model's past knowledge effectively \textbf{without the need for reminders using past examples.}
+Solving the computation challenges allows us to leverage the extended observability subspace to retain the model's past knowledge effectively \textbf{without the need for storing past examples.} This enables Inf-SSM to be complementary to existing CL techniques, regardless of the availability of past task data or stored feature embeddings.

+As a preview, Inf-SSM substantially boosts the performance of existing CL methods when integrated with them and consistently outperforms memory-less baselines in both accuracy and efficiency, as illustrated in \cref{fig:teaser}.